 - Reason for seeking treatment

-- Print and complete Counseling Pre-Intake Packet
+- Print and complete the Counseling Pre-Intake Packet

 Counseling services provided on campus are free, confidential, and do not require a referral.